whitecube/lingua/README.md

 There are currently some languages marked with a `// TODO` comment in the `./languages.php` file.
 This means we probably didn't find enough information about these languages.
 You know how to fill the gaps?
 Please let us know!
 You can open an issue, make a pull-request or contact us on any available platform.

 And of course you can also add new languages to the repository, but only if you're sure about the terminology.

+Please beware that changing some existing values in the `languages.php` file can result in some PHPUnit test failures, so make sure to run the tests and update them accordingly before submitting your changes.

 Thank you!